MakeSchool-Tutorials/sa-2018-giphy/P02-Consuming-Giphy-API/content.md

 >
 Next, we save the Giphy API Random Endpoint URL as a variable–this isn't totally necessary, but it makes it look a little nicer on the next line when we have to pass it in to `.get()` as an argument.
 Also, be sure to replace `YOUR-API-KEY` with _your API key_–otherwise you'll just get `422` errors instead of gifs.
 >
 Finally, we parse the `body` to convert it from a JSON string to a Javascript object, and log that to the console.
-(Here, `console.log()` will print messages in your terminal because this code runs on the server; if you run `console.log()` from inside a browser, it will print to your browser console.)
+(Here, `console.log()` will print messages in your terminal because this code runs on the server; if you run `console.log()` from inside a browser, it will print to your browser console).

 Let's try it out: in your terminal, make sure you're in your `ms-giphy` folder and type: